henryjw/port-scanner-app/README.md

 ## WSL Support
 The Windows version can also scan for WSL processes.
 However, this functionality depends on `lsof`.
-If it doesn't come pre-installed with your Linux distro, you can install it with the following command: `sudo apt-get install lsof`.
+If it's not installed, then you'll get an error dialog that will tell you to install it.

 Optionally, you can just disable checking for WSL processes on the app.